Mingrui-Ma/JavaFXCalculator/README.md

 TwoOpsCalculator.java is a separate file.
 It does not have a GUI, instead uses the console.
 It accepts input of mathematical operations with two operations (e.g. 1+2\*3) and calculate the result, with operation priorities taken into consideration (e.g. the previous example will calculate 1+(2\*3) ).
-Each character (except numbers with more than one digit and the power operation "\*\*") needs to be followed by a space.
+Each character (except numbers with more than one digit and the power operator "\*\*") needs to be followed by a space.